DEV3L/assistify/agents/assistify-product-owner/prompts/prompt.md

 #### Description

-Assistify is a web-based platform designed to connect users with specialized OpenAI Assistants, streamlining professional workflows in programming, product management, and content creation.
-The platform eliminates the need for users to manage their API keys by providing a provider-supplied OpenAI API key and integrates Google authentication for secure access.
-With a user-friendly interface, Assistify offers a seamless experience and plans to evolve into a subscription-based marketplace for AI assistants, supporting enhanced productivity and innovation.
-The platform features a chat interface, admin dashboard, third-party service integrations, and a feedback loop to continuously improve the user experience.
-Built on a robust technology stack, Assistify aims to democratize AI access, making it an indispensable tool for professionals across various fields.
+Assistify is a web-based platform designed to connect users with specialized OpenAI Assistants, streamlining professional workflows in programming, product management, content creation, and more.
+The platform eliminates the need for users to manage their own OpenAI API keys by providing a provider-supplied key and integrates Google authentication for secure access.
+With a user-friendly interface, Assistify offers a seamless experience and plans to evolve into a subscription-based marketplace for AI assistants, fostering innovation and collaboration among its users.

+#### Problem Statement

+Integrating AI into professional workflows presents significant challenges for many users, primarily due to the technical complexities and the requirement to manage individual OpenAI API keys.
+This creates an accessibility barrier, limiting the adoption of AI-enhanced productivity tools.
+Assistify addresses this issue by providing a more accessible and user-friendly platform that eliminates the need for users to supply their own API keys, enabling seamless engagement with AI assistants across various professional domains.

+#### North Star

+Assistify's guiding vision is to democratize access to AI for professional enhancement by simplifying the user experience and promoting widespread adoption.

+#### Product Vision

+Assistify aims to redefine AI integration in professional workflows, becoming the premier platform for accessible and seamless interaction with AI assistants.
+By offering a provider-supplied API key and transitioning towards a subscription-based marketplace, Assistify empowers users to engage with AI without technical complexities.
+The platform envisions creating a collaborative community where professionals can discover, utilize, and even offer AI-enhanced services, fostering an ecosystem of innovation and continuous improvement.

+#### Business Case

+The revised business model for Assistify, which includes a provider-supplied OpenAI API key and plans for a subscription-based marketplace, significantly broadens its potential user base.

+#### Target Users

+- **Content Creators**
+  - Individuals seeking assistance with technical content creation.
+  - Leverage a personal knowledge bot for content ideas and editing.
+  - Access to AI that understands their content style and preferences.
+- **Engineers**
+  - Engineers looking for an AI pair programming partner.
+  - Assistance with coding tasks and access to the entire codebase.
+  - Improved productivity and code quality through AI collaboration.
+- **Entrepreneurs**
+  - Individuals exploring AI development work.
+  - Interact with custom agents for proofs of concept on product ideas.
+  - Rapid prototyping and validation of business concepts.
+- **Product Owners**
+  - Product managers seeking detailed knowledge about their products.
+  - Integration with tools like Trello and access to documentation and codebase.
+  - Streamlined product management and informed decision-making.

 ### Current Release

-#### Assistify - v0.0.1
+#### Assistify - v0.0.1 (Alpha Release)

 **Introduction:**